Empower Your Practice

 For a growing small business medical practice, the co-employment model offers access to benefits packages that would otherwise only be available to much larger organizations.
 Because the PEO pools employees from multiple client companies, it can negotiate group health insurance rates, retirement plans, and other benefits that a small clinic could not access independently.
 This is a meaningful lever for employee satisfaction and recruitment in a competitive healthcare labor market.

-The PEO handles tax filings, PAYE-equivalent withholding, and regulatory reporting across all relevant jurisdictions.
+The PEO handles tax filings, federal and state income tax withholdings, and regulatory reporting across all relevant jurisdictions.
 For multi-state practices or those operating in areas with complex local tax requirements, this coverage is particularly valuable.
 The arrangement also provides a layer of financial stability, since the PEO assumes shared liability for employment compliance obligations.

 However, the co-employment structure does mean the practice gives up some direct control over HR processes.
 The PEO's standardized HR services may not accommodate highly customized compensation structures, which can be a limitation for practices using incentive-based pay, production bonuses for physicians, or complex shift differential arrangements.